0xkrt26/math_behind_security/_posts/2026-04-28-the-accidental-ancestor-Luhn-algorithm.md

 ```
 ### Step 2.

-Replace every digit on an odd position from the left by its substitution.
+Starting from the first digit on the right and moving left, replace every other digit with its substitution.
+Later the check digit will be appended in its original form on the rightmost position.
+This way we can avoid unnecessary calculations, as we won't have to calculate its substitution.
 ```
 3846205 -> 6886401
 ```